The Wasserstein space of stochastic processes: Overview

 An extremely useful property of the usual weak topology is the abundance of (pre-)compact sets based on Prohorov's theorem.
-Remarkably, precompactness in $(\FFP_p, \AWA_p)$ is closely connected to precompactness in $\mathcal P_p(\R^N)$ with respect to the usual Wasserstein distance (see \cite[Theorem 4.3]{Ho91} for a related result in a different setup):
+Remarkably, this carries over to `adapted' topologies.
+This was first established by Hoover \cite[Theorem 4.3]{Ho91}, see also \cite[Lemma 1.7]{BaBaBeEd19a}.
+In the present context this fact can be expressed as follows:

-\begin{theorem} A set $K\subseteq \FFP_p$ is precompact if and only if the respective set of laws in $\mathcal P_p(\mathbb{R}^N)$ is $\WA_p$-precompact. \end{theorem}
+\begin{theorem} A set $K\subseteq \FFP_p$ is $\AWA_p$-precompact if and only if the respective set of laws in $\mathcal P_p(\mathbb{R}^N)$ is $\WA_p$-precompact. \end{theorem}

 Note that by Prohorov's theorem, $\WA_p$-precompactness in $\mathcal P_p(\R^N)$ is equivalent to tightness plus uniform $p$-integrability, see for instance \cite{Vi09}.